 Surrogate modeling.
-In order to generate molecules with high property scores, we aim to learn differentiable surrogates $\hat{f}1,\ldots,\hat{f}K$ that approximate the oracles and use them for reverse optimization in the latent spaces.
-Each surrogate \hat{f}k maps from its corresponding latent vector \mathbf{z}k to an estimate of f_k .
-We use gradient-based optimization to find a point in a given latent space that has a high property score predicted by the surrogate, which can then be decoded to a molecule [Gómez-Bombarelli et al., 2018].
-The h{ξ_k} networks, which pass information between latent spaces, allow us to re-use information learned about the molecule's binding properties at lower fidelities to aid in prediction at the higher fidelities without having to re-learn it using large amounts of high-fidelity data.
-This is because training the surrogate models organize each latent space [Tevosyan et al., 2022] for property prediction at that level, and so the latent vectors contain information about the binding properties useful for predicting the oracle output that can then be passed to higher fidelities.
-Additionally, the use of separate latent spaces for each fidelity level, as opposed to previous approaches that use only a single latent space shared across all levels, improves surrogate modeling performance because each latent space can be organized for prediction at just that level.
+In order to generate molecules with high property scores, we aim to learn 196 differentiable surrogates f_1, \ldots, f_K that approximate the oracles and use them for reverse optimiza-197 tion in the latent spaces.
+Each surrogate f_k maps from its corresponding latent vector \mathbf{z}k to an estimate of f_k .
+We use gradient-based optimization to find a point in a given latent space that has 199 a high property score predicted by the surrogate ("reverse optimization"), which can then be de-200 coded to a molecule (Gómez-Bombarelli et al., 2018).
+The h{ξ_k} networks, which pass information 201 between latent spaces, allow us to re-use information learned about the molecule's binding proper-202 ties at lower fidelities to aid in prediction at the higher fidelities without having to re-learn it using 203 large amounts of high-fidelity data.
+This is because training the surrogate models organize each latent space (Tevosyan et al., 2022) for property prediction at that level, and so the latent vectors 204 contain information about the binding properties useful for predicting the oracle output that can then 205 be passed to higher fidelities.
+Additionally, the use of separate latent spaces for each fidelity level, as 206 opposed to previous approaches that use only a single latent space shared across all levels, improves 207 surrogate modeling performance because each latent space can be organized for prediction at just 208 that level.
+209

-We use stochastic variational Gaussian process models (SVGPs, [Hensman et al., 2015]) with parameters $\lambda_1, \ldots, \lambda_K$ for the surrogates.
+We use stochastic variational Gaussian process models (SVGPs, (Hensman et al., 2015)) with hyperparameters $\lambda_1, \ldots, \lambda_K$ (which define the mean and covariance kernels of the GP) for the surrogates.
 We chose SVGPs for their speed of training and ability to train with minibatches.
 Specifically, \hat{f}k is given by $\hat{f}k \sim \mathcal{GP}(m{\lambda_k}(x), \Sigma{\lambda_k}(x, x'))$ where m(x) and $\Sigma(x, x')$ are the mean and covariance kernels of the SVGP.
-To train the model, we jointly minimize the evidence lower bound (ELBO) [Kingma and Welling, 2013] of the latent encodings and marginal log likelihood (MLL) of the GP models.
-Given a training molecule x and associated oracle output y at fidelity k, we minimize where the first term is the ELBO and the second is the MLL of the GP.
+To train the model, we jointly minimize the evidence lower bound (ELBO) (Kingma & Welling, 2013) of the latent encodings and marginal log likelihood (MLL) of the GP

+where the first term is equivalent to maximizing the ELBO and the second is the MLL of the GP.
 While the loss is only evaluated at fidelity k, it is backpropagated through to all lower fidelities.
-Additionally, in our implementation, we approximate the MLL GP loss using the ELBO [Hensman et al., 2015] for improved scalability.
+Additionally, in our implementation, we approximate the MLL GP loss using the ELBO (Hensman et al., 2015) for improved scalability.